Iceland travel advice

 Volcanoes

-Dangerous lava flows can move slowly over land.
+Dangerous lava flows can also move slowly over land.
 The Icelandic authorities limit access near active eruption sites by closing roads and issuing evacuation orders.
-You should not approach an active eruption or walk on recently cooled lava.

-If you are in an area affected by volcanic gas:
+If you are in an area affected by volcanic eruptions:

 • monitor the local air quality, particularly if you suffer from respiratory ailments